 On Monday, July 19, 2021, community security researchers began reporting that the Security Account Manager (SAM) file on Windows 10 and 11 systems was READ-enabled for all local users.
 The SAM file is used to store sensitive security information, such as hashed user and admin passwords.
 READ enablement means attackers with a foothold on the system can use this security-related information to escalate privileges or access other data in the target environment.

 On Tuesday, July 20, Microsoft issued an out-of-band advisory for this vulnerability, which is now tracked as CVE-2021-36934.
-As of July 22, 2021, the vulnerability has been confirmed to affect Windows 10 version 1809 and later, as well as Windows Server 2019 and later.
+As of July 22, 2021, the vulnerability has been confirmed to affect Windows 10 version 1809 and later.
 A public proof-of-concept is available that allows non-admin users to retrieve all registry hives.
 Researcher Kevin Beaumont has also released a demo that confirms CVE-2021-36934 can be used to obtain local hashes and pass them to a remote machine, achieving remote code execution as SYSTEM on arbitrary targets (in addition to privilege escalation).
 The security community has christened this vulnerability “HiveNightmare” and “SeriousSAM.”

 CERT/CC published in-depth vulnerability notes on CVE-2021-36934, which we highly recommend reading.
 Their analysis reveals that starting with Windows 10 build 1809, the BUILTIN\Users group is given RX permissions to files in the

 %windir%\system32\config directory.
 If a VSS shadow copy of the system drive is available, a non-privileged user may leverage access to these files to:

 - Obtain DPAPI computer keys, which can be used to decrypt all computer private keys.

 - Obtain a computer machine account, which can be used in a silver ticket attack.